 Democrats repeatedly blocked efforts to reauthorize Medicaid to force a floor debate on the issue of growing the Medicaid rolls to include 330,000 more people.

-Democrats implored their colleagues to support the health-exchange amendment.
+On the House floor today, Democrats implored their colleagues to support the health-exchange amendment.
 Rep. Adrienne Wooten, D-Jackson, got choked speaking about her single working mother who "no matter what would not let her health insurance go."

 HB 1 passed on a party-line vote but is being held on a motion to reconsider.
 Later, lawmakers took up the second part of the governor's special session call, a bill to fund the Medicaid program.
 Democrats again attempted to amend the bill to expand Medicaid.